 PET-scan of a metastatic melanoma patient who initially responded to therapy but eventually developed resistance.

-Most of the current targeted therapy approaches inhibit oncogene activity (i.e. BRAF inhibitors, EGFR inhibitors), often obtaining impressive clinical responses.
+Most of the current targeted therapy approaches inhibit oncogene activity (i.e., BRAF inhibitors, EGFR inhibitors), often obtaining impressive clinical responses.
 Nevertheless, cancer is a genetic illness where at least 2-3 tumor suppressor gene mutations are usually required for tumorigenesis.
 Our lab uses functional genomics experiments to detect and anticipate tumor-suppressor-mediated resistance mechanisms to targeted therapy.
-We aim to develop effective counter-therapies to administer in conjunction or substitution to current standard of care approaches.
+We aim to develop effective counter-therapies to administer in conjunction or substitution of the current standard of care approaches.

 Immunological mechanisms of HIV and cancer co-morbidity

 People living with HIV (PLWH) are more prone to develop cancer due to their lowered immune surveillance.
 Although antiretroviral therapy has sharply decreased the prevalence of AIDS-defining cancers, there has been an increased incidence of non-AIDS-defining cancers.
 Importantly, PLWH who develop cancer show a significantly higher mortality rate than uninfected people.
 PLWH are generally less immunocompetent at a basal level, and evidence suggests that antiretroviral therapy can deplete T-cells in the tissues of specific subtypes of patients.
 Consequently, PLWH are at a major risk of developing an incomplete response to therapy and eventually relapsing.
 We aim to develop adjuvant treatment strategies to anticipate drug resistance and improve the outcome of cancer treatment in PLWH.

 - Mouse models of cancer (GEMM, xenografts, syngeneic)